python/mypy/docs/source/command_line.rst

 - ``--incremental`` enables a module cache, using results from previous runs to speed up type checking.
 Incremental mode can help when most parts of your program haven't changed since the previous mypy run.

-A companion flag is ``--cache-dir DIR``, which specifies where the cache files are written.
+- ``--cache-dir DIR`` is a companion flag to ``-incremental``, which specifies where the cache files are written.
 By default this is ``.mypy_cache`` in the current directory.
 While the cache is only read in incremental mode, it is written even in non-incremental mode, in order to "warm" the cache.
 To disable writing the cache,